 Personally, I love Syed Balkhi’s website, WPBeginner.
-His information is broken down into easy-to-follow steps and simple language.
+His information is broken into easy-to-follow steps and simple language.

 Above all, don’t be afraid to dive in and just try something new.
 There’s almost always a blog post or YouTube video out there to help you through it!

 Disclosure: This post may contain affiliate links or advertisements.
 I earn a small commission if you shop through them, which helps fund this website so I can continue to bring you amazing content.
 All opinions are my own.